Kotlin/dokka/README.md

     outputFormat = "html"

     multiplatform {
-        customName { // The same name as in Kotlin Multiplatform plugin, so the sources are fetched automatically targets = ["JS"]
+        customName {} // The same name as in Kotlin Multiplatform plugin, so the sources are fetched automatically
-            platform = "js"
-        }

-        differentName { // Different name, so source roots must be passed explicitly targets = ["JVM"]
+        differentName { // Different name, so source roots and platform must be passed explicitly targets = ["JVM"]
             platform = "jvm"
             sourceRoot {